kgrid/kgrid.github.io/getting-started/index.md

 * [KGrid Library](http://kgrid.org/kgrid-library).
 Information about developing and building the activator component can be found at KGrid Library in [GitHub](https://github.com/kgrid/kgrid-library)

-### Knowledge Core Platform Developer
+### Knowledge Grid Core Platform Developer

-If you would like to contribute to the core KGrid components see [Knowledge Core Platform Developer](./core-developers)
+If you would like to contribute to the core KGrid components see [Knowledge KGrid Core Platform Developer](./core-developers)